MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-tutorial-mysql.md

 > [!div class="checklist"]
 > * Create a MySQL Server cluster from marketplace items.
-> * Create an Azure Stack MySQL Hosting Server.
+> * Create an Azure Stack Hub MySQL Hosting Server.
 > * Create a highly available MySQL database.

 A three-VM MySQL Server cluster will be created and configured using available Azure Stack Marketplace items.